rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 1. Aged 24–64,
 2. Currently at work,
 3. Working between 20 and 80 hours per week, and
-4. Earning an annual income greater than or equal to the annual minimum wage in Los Angeles County for that year.
+4. Earning an annual income greater than or equal to the annual minimum wage in California for that year ([U.S. DOL Minimum Wage History](https://www.dol.gov/agencies/whd/state/minimum-wage/history)).

 ### Renter Household Classifications

 **Single Renter Household**
 A single-person household in which the person is a stable worker living alone.
-After the wrangling, 21,974 observations remain for analysis.
+Following data wrangling, 21,974 observations remain for analysis.

 **Roommate Renter Household**
-A multi-person household in which the head is a stable worker and all other household members are non-family, with at least one roommate also being a stable worker.
-After the wrangling, 9,229 observations remain for analysis.
+A multi-person household in which the head is a stable worker and all other household members are non-family roommates.
+Following data wrangling, 9,229 observations remain for analysis.

 **Family Renter Household**
 A multi-person household in which the head is a stable worker and all other household members share a family-based relationship.
-After the wrangling, 85,848 observations remain for analysis.
+Following data wrangling, 85,848 observations remain for analysis.

 **Mixed Renter Household**
 A multi-person household in which the head is a stable worker, living with family members who share a family-based relationship with the head (not required to be workers), and at least one non-family roommate who is also a stable worker.
 Following data wrangling, 3,454 observations remain for analysis.